stephanielenehan/PP1-Handsome-Hounds/README.md

 This website was originally to be a cinema website but I decided that I might use that idea for a later project.
 I was advised best not to change the name of the workspace and to simply continue on.

+Welcome to Handsome Hounds Source: Handsome Hounds is the name of a shop in Portarlington, Co.
+Laois, Ireland

+A custom cut from Nose to Butt!
+Source: Tag line is copyright to Muttzforcutz.ie

+footer: social media links Instagram, Facebook and Twitter follow the template of Coders Coffeehouse.
+Note to self select font.

 ## Gitpod Reminders